riversheher/atypicaldeveloper/content/page/about/index.md

 I never went to a fancy school, or even did exceptionally well in school.
 I didn't found any cool clubs, or complete any fancy projects in school.
 I always looked up to people who did and wished I could do the same.
 My self doubt was strong during this time, and I felt like an imposter every day.
 Through a lot of introspection and self development, I learned and accepted my averageness.
 Nowadays I feel pretty comfortable being average.

 I constantly seek lessons from both ancient and modern spiritual texts and apply them in my life.
 I'm always searching for opportunities to have meaningful experiences that satisfy my nerd-dom and curiosity!
 This blog is meant to share these experiences with you and in doing so, making them more meaningful along the way.

-### Professional Portfolio

-If you're interested in learning more about me as a professional, you can find my portfoloio at [www.riversheher.me](https://www.riversheher.me).